"The new generation holds that they

 Most of the ethical questions have material aspects just at first glance.

-The most forms of incorrect conducts like digital addiction, data misuse,
+Forms of incorrect conducts like digital addiction, data misuse,

 violence glorification, or cybermobbing are based on certain attitudes and habits.